-There are limited data from the use of irinotecan in pregnant women.
-Irinotecan has been shown to be embryotoxic and teratogenic in animals (see section 5.3).
-Therefore, based on results from animal studies and the mechanism of action of irinotecan, CAMPTO should not be used during pregnancy unless clearly necessary.
+There are no data from the use of irinotecan in pregnant women.
+Irinotecan has been shown to be embryotoxic and teratogenic in animals.
+Therefore, based on results from animal studies and the mechanism of action of irinotecan, irinotecan should not be used during pregnancy unless clearly necessary.